clemenshelm/metybur/README.md

 meteor.post_chat_message('Hey there!', in_room: 'General')
 ```

-This is equal to this method call in Meteor:
+This corresponds to the following method call in Meteor:

 ```javascript
 // Javascript